flutter/flutter-intellij/docs/android.md

 It is fine to have both projects open at the same time.
 The IDE gives you the option to use separate windows or to replace the existing window with the new project when opening a second project.
-Werecommend opening multiple projects in separate windows in Android Studio.
+We recommend opening multiple projects in separate windows in Android Studio.

 Why do you need to open Android Studio twice?
 There are some